 Renowned for his command of the most intricate and demanding of works, Clark Rundell has established himself as a highly sought-after guest conductor.
 His repertoire ranges from music of the 18th Century to the current

 Deeply committed to the performance of new music, Clark Rundell has given world premières of works by composers such as Louis Andriessen, Steve Reich, Mark-Anthony Turnage, James MacMillan, Django Bates, Sir

 Richard Rodney Bennett, Gary Carpenter, Steve Martland, Martijn Padding, Gwilym Simcock and Joey Roukens.
 As an arranger, he has collaborated with Louis Andriessen on a suite from Andriessen’s opera Rosa, entitled Rosa’s Horses, which was premiered by Clark Rundell and the Netherlands Radio Chamber Philharmonic, at Het Concertgebouw, Amsterdam.
 The pair also collaborated on Vermeer Pictures, a suite from Andriessen’s opera Writing to Vermeer, which was also performed at Het Concertgebouw to great critical acclaim.
 Clark Rundell is working on further suites of Louis Andriessen’s more recent operas.

 Simcock.
 A highly versatile musician, Rundell has also performed with artists such as John Dankworth, Bob Brookmeyer, Victor Mendoza, Guy Barker, Julian Argüelles, Ed Thigpen, Cleo Laine, Andy Sheppard, Lew Tabakin

+He is passionate about working with young people and is a Professor of Conducting at the Royal Northern College of Music in Manchester and has a close relationship with the Netherlands Orchestral Academy.
 Clark Rundell spent much of his childhood in Bloomington, Minnesota.
-He studied conducting at the Northwestern University, Chicago with John Paynter and trombone with Frank Crisafulli, and was subsequently awarded a Junior Fellowship to study conducting with Timothy Reynish at the RNCM.
-He now lives just outside Manchester with his wife and two children.
+He studied conducting at the Northwestern University, Chicago with John Paynter and trombone with Frank Crisafulli, and was subsequently awarded a Junior Fellowship to study conducting with Timothy Reynish at the Royal Northern College of Music.